PawseySC/supercomputing-user-training/refresher-bash-shell-basics/bash-shell-basics.md

 Last line 5
 ```

 For long files, the command `less` allows showing the contents one screen at a time.
-The next screen can be accessed using `Space` or `Ctrl-F` (forward), the previous screen using `Ctrl-B` (backward).
+The next screen can be accessed using `Space` or `Ctrl-F` (forward), the previous screen using `Ctrl-B` (backwards).
 Quit the `less` screen with `q`.
 You can trial this with the file you just created, although the output will most likely fit in a single screen:
 ```
 $ less text
 Line 1